-I focus on computational analysis, modeling, and prediction of complex phenomena, namely human behavior exhibited both offline and online.
-I am interested in developing scalable machine learning techniques that help us understand and predict emergent global processes, such as disease epidemics, from day-to-day interactions of individuals.
-I obtained my PhD in June 2012, working with Henry Kautz in the Computer Science department at the University of Rochester.
+I focus on computational modeling of complex phenomena, namely human behavior exhibited both offline and online.
+I am interested in developing scalable machine learning techniques that help us understand and predict emergent global processes, such as disease epidemics or crowd package delivery, from day-to-day interactions of individuals.

 Given that three of your friends have flu-like symptoms, and that you have recently met eight people, possibly strangers, who complained about having runny noses and headaches, what is the probability that you will soon become ill as well?
 Our models enable you to see the spread of infectious diseases, such as flu, throughout a real-life population observed through online social media.

 We apply machine learning and natural language understanding techniques to determine the health state of Twitter users at any given time.
 Since a large fraction of tweets is geo-tagged, we can plot them on a map, and observe how sick and healthy people interact.
 Our model then predicts if and when an individual will fall ill with high accuracy, thereby improving our understanding of the emergence of global epidemics from people's day-to-day interactions.

 This video interview provides a quick overview of our work in the health space:

 The following video shows a heatmap visualization of the prevalence of flu in New York City, as observed through public Twitter data.
 The more red an area is, the more people are afflicted by flu at that location.
 We show emergent aggregate patterns in real-time, with second-by-second resolution.
 By contrast, previous state-of-the-art methods (including Google Flu Trends and government data) entail time lags from days to weeks.

 You can explore health patterns with our web application at GermTracker.